MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

 10. Save the configuration, and then select **Download configurations** to download the **localagent-config.json** configuration file.
 11. Copy the **localagent-config.json** file to the machine where the agent installer package is located.
-12. The local agent has some additional optional configurations that can be set to specify environment specific setup/requirements.
+12. The local agent has some additional, optional configurations that can be set to specify environment-specific setup/requirements.
 See [Deployment configurations for the local agent](./onprem-localagent-options.md) for the available options.
 13. In a **Command Prompt** window, go to the folder that contains the agent installer, and run the following command.

     ```powershell